-This wasn't my first time.
-Professional lasers have been a crucial part of my skincare regimen ever since I had my son (for reference, he just turned 9).
+Professional lasers have been a crucial part of my skincare regimen ever since I had my son (who just turned nine).
 You see, I developed serious melasma during my pregnancy (a form of pigmentation induced by hormones and light), and I treated it with three sessions of IPL (aka intense pulsed light) as soon as I could.
 But even though that treatment left me with baby smooth, clear skin, unfortunately, once you develop melasma, it never goes away.
 So I've been on a preventative melasma management plan ever since, which means monthly lactic and salicylic peels, brightening serums, retinol creams, and laser treatments.

-This incredibly popular laser (even Drew Barrymore is a fan) is aimed at "gently" rejuvenating the skin and improving pigmentation (yes, please).
-How?
-Herrmann says it's because it "delivers energy without injuring the surface of the skin."
-Unlike many lasers, it can also be used on almost all skin types (many lasers can't be used on darker skin types because they can burn or cause hyperpigmentation or dark spots).
+This incredibly popular laser (Drew Barrymore is a fan) is aimed at "gently" rejuvenating the skin and improving pigmentation.
+Herrmann says it "delivers energy without injuring the surface of the skin."
+Unlike many lasers, it can also be used on almost all skin types.
+(Many lasers can't be used on darker skin types because they can burn, or cause hyperpigmentation, or dark spots.)

 Thankfully, the whole process didn't take more than 15 to 20 minutes.
 It was quick, but it left my skin pink and feeling raw.
 Needless to say, I welcomed the blood serum next.
 It soothed my hot skin, and I immediately felt the rejuvenating benefits.
 The great thing about Clear + Brilliant is that it's 17 times more porous, which allows the platelet serum to be absorbed more efficiently, and it kick-starts the healing process.
 While there isn't a huge amount of downtime, Herrmann said I could expect my skin to be a little red and rough for the next few days.

 I was also told to leave the blood on my face for at least six hours or so after the procedure.
 As you can see in the above photo, my face was incredibly red and covered in my own blood, so I did feel a little like Lilith from True Blood when exiting the clinic on Rodeo Drive.
-So I did what any woman in this situation would do, and I threw on my big black Céline shades and owned it.
+I threw on my big black Céline shades and owned it.